odoo/documentation/accounting/overview/process_overview/customer_invoice.rst

 Invoicing in most countries occurs when a contractual obligation is met.
-If you ship a box to a customer, you have met the terms of the contract and can bill them.
-If your supplier sends you a shipment, they have met the terms of that contract and can bill you.
+If you ship a box to a customer, you have met the terms of the contract and can invoice them.
+If your vendor sends you a shipment, they have met the terms of that contract and can invoice you.
 Therefore, the terms of the contract is fulfilled when the box moves to or from the truck.
 At this point, Twenty20 supports the creation of what is called a Draft Invoice by Warehouse staff.